exchangegroup/braintree-framework-builder/README.md

 <img src='https://raw.githubusercontent.com/exchangegroup/braintree-framework-builder/master/graphics/07_build_finished.png' alt='Finished building the framework' >

-In addition to code the framework contains two bundles with localization strings.
-That's where frameworks are handy - they can contain resources.
+In addition to the executable code the framework contains two bundles with localization strings.
+That's where frameworks are handy - they can contain assets.

 If you have problem building the framework, check `PROJECT_NAME=BraintreeFrameworkBuilder` line in `build_framework.sh`.
 It needs to be the name of your project.